Home Go to Homeopathy

 by Susan Drury RSHom (NA), CCH

-Editor's Note from Mary Ellen Coulter: Novice homeopaths often gravitate to remedies like Sulphur, Graphites and Arsenicum Album when treating cases of eczema or impetigo.
+Editor's Note: Novice homeopaths often gravitate to remedies like Sulphur, Graphites and Arsenicum Album when treating cases of eczema or impetigo.
 Susan Drury's case is a wonderful example of how an often overlooked remedy, Daphne Mezereum, although best known for skin conditions, also is an excellent remedy for neuralgia.
 In this case, Mezereum, successfully treated a case of trigeminal neuralgia and improved the mental and emotional state of the patient.
 This article is republished with the permission of NASH and the American Homeopath.

 All rubrics included are taken from Schroyens’ Synthesis Treasure Edition Repertory.